 - dizziness upon standing or sitting

-A physical exam will pay close attention to your heart and lungs.
-Additional tests may be needed, such as:
+Your doctor will pay close attention to your heart and lungs during the physical exam.
+Additional tests may be necessary, such as:

 - chest X-rays to view the heart and lungs

-- echocardiogram to better view and diagnose potential problems with heart function
+- an echocardiogram to view and diagnose potential problems with heart function

-- electrocardiogram (ECG) to test the electrical activity in the heart
+- an electrocardiogram to test the electrical activity of the heart

 Treatment will depend on the underlying cause of your breathing difficulty.

 If you have a respiratory infection that causes breathing difficulty when lying down, your doctor may prescribe antibiotics or antiviral medications to help clear up an infection.
-However, in most cases minor chest infections may clear up without the use of any medications.
+However, minor chest infections may clear up without the use of any medications in most cases.

-Difficulty breathing caused by obesity may be relieved temporarily by sleeping on your side instead of your back.
+You can temporarily relieve difficulty breathing due to obesity by sleeping on your side instead of your back.
 Lying on your side decreases the pressure being put on your lungs by the excess weight.
-Talk to your doctor about successful weight loss or dieting plans to shed excess pounds and prevent future health concerns associated with obesity.
+Talk to your doctor about weight loss.
+Ask them about diet plans.
+Losing weight can help prevent future health concerns associated with obesity.

 If an anxiety disorder is causing your breathing issues, various treatments can help ease symptoms.
-Group or one-on-one therapy may be help you cope with anxiety.
-Therapy is usually combined with antidepressant or antianxiety medications.
+Group or one-on-one therapy may help you cope with anxiety.
+Treatment usually involves therapy combined with antidepressant or antianxiety medications.
 These medications are available by prescription only.

 Medically Reviewed by: Carissa Stephens, RN, BSN, CCRN, CPN